Tim Don: Career

-Two days before the 2017 Ironman World Championships, Tim Don was hit by a car whilst riding along the Queen K highway near Kona International Airport in Hawaii.
-He suffered a Hangman's fracture to his neck.
-He spent 3 months recovering in a halo brace.
+Two days before the 2017 Ironman World Championships, Don was hit by a car whilst riding along the Queen K highway near Kona International Airport in Hawaii.
+He suffered a hangman's fracture to his neck, and spent three months recovering in a halo brace.
 Six months after he was injured, he returned to compete in the 2018 Boston Marathon where he finished in a time of 2:49:42.